-The camera app on the Samsung device Galaxy S21 Ultra comes with a Pro Mode; however, this mode works only in the device’s primary and ultrawide cameras.
+The Samsung device Galaxy S21 Ultra camera app comes with a Pro Mode; however, this mode works only in the device’s primary and ultrawide cameras.
 The telephoto cameras available on the device do not support the Pro Mode.
-Samsung has plans to change this scenario with the introduction of a new Expert RAW camera app.
+Samsung plans to change this scenario by introducing a new Expert RAW camera app.

 Samsung has started rolling out the camera app for the Galaxy S21 Ultra device.
 The new app lets the users take full advantage of the device’s primary, ultrawide, 3x telephoto, and 10x telephoto cameras in Pro mode.
 The app also gives the users access to exposure value, focus, ISO, shutter speed, and white balance controls.

 Moreover, using the Samsung Expert RAW camera, the users can also adjust the highlights, shadows, saturation, and tint.
 The users will also have access to a histogram along with HDR support while also being able to save images in Lossless JPG and 16-bit Linear DNG RAW formats.